 Why Having A Disaster Recovery Plan Is A Failure

-OK.
-The building burning down would be a problem.
-I’d have to mess around with insurance and replace the office furniture and some computers, projectors etc. However, the key point here is that from our customers’ point of view (which is the only one that matters), we wouldn’t miss a beat!
+Our Internet connection is fed from two different pipes connected to the building by two different cables coming in from different sides of the building provided by two different providers.
+So, if the building burning did burn down, I’d have to mess around with insurance and replace the office furniture and some computers, projectors etc. However, the key point here is that from our customers’ point of view (which is the only one that matters), we wouldn’t miss a beat!

 The Bigger They Come The Slower They Change

 Fourteen years ago, the cloud services we use today didn’t exist.
 So if you’re a long-standing large company and hoping to replicate our success, in terms of cloud storage for small business vs bigger companies it will be more difficult for all the usual reasons relating to organisational inertia; existing large infrastructure, strange in-house software that needs a VPN, unwillingness to experiment and try new things, to name a few.

 Initially, we were trying to create a more flexible workplace for our colleagues so that they could work around their family, personal and other life factors.
 We also wanted to create a very low maintenance environment and didn’t want to be focusing on installing Exchange Server service packs.
 We wanted to focus on the key creative task of building amazing software for our clients, which is what we do and why not having a disaster recovery plan is a success, not a failure.

 If you are looking to build a bespoke, cloud based system to set your staff free from the obligations of IT infrastructure, fill in the form below to contact us for more information on the cloud services we provide.